codepks/LearningLLD/README.md

 Two kinds of queries: Find list of trains in a particular range and getting schdule of a train with a given train id.

+4. **Seat booking** : There n seats and n tokens.
+We need to list the seats availability in between stations.
+Lock the seat name and decremenet the seat availability.
+Either allot seat later or do it alloting on the go.

+5. **Ticket** : Mentions train, user and seat name

+The system is too complex to complete in a day